JoshuaH-sudo/Smunch_technical_assighment/README.md

 - Add test suite.
 - Add validation for requests and forms, using Joi or something similar.
 - Use React-hook-form or similar libraries to handle form logic (such as reviews), to handle common form logic.
-- Add the ability to add a username to reviews / or create a user accounts.
+- Add the ability to add a username to reviews / or create a user account.
+- Delete and edit reviews.
+- Upload images with reviews.
+- Better UI layout.
+- Add search and filter functionality for restaurants and products.
+- Add a google maps location display for a restaurant and other realistic data such as an address, phone number or email.
+- Consolidate some duplication in parts of the code, such as adding a review to a product or restaurant.